 To the UC Merced community,

-I urge you toward this same level of passion and commitment as we prepare for our first in-person spring commencement since May 2019.
-Greeting and applauding the nearly 1,460 young people who receive their diplomas and doctoral hoods on May 14 and 15 will be an invigorating experience that will remind all of us yet again exactly why we have chosen careers in higher education.
+Greeting and applauding the nearly 1,500 young people who receive their diplomas or doctoral hoods on May 12, 13 and 14 will be an invigorating experience that will remind all of us yet again exactly why chose to dedicate our lives to higher education.

 Thank you for all that you do, every day, for our students, our university and California.